truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensScale.md

 ### User Details Screen

-The expanded view of each users includes details on that user and provides the option to edit or delete the user.
+The expanded view of each user includes details on that user and provides the option to edit or delete the user.
 Click the <span class="material-icons">expand_more</span> arrow to show the user details screen.

 ![LocalUserDetailsSCALE](/images/SCALE/22.02/LocalUserDetailsSCALE.png "Local User Details")